pairinteraction/pairinteraction/docs/contribute/style_guide.rst

 We highly recommend using ruff_ for formatting Python code and clang-format_ for C++ code to ensure consistency.
 The easiest way to use these tools is to integrate them as pre-commit hooks into your local repository.
-To do this, install the clang-format_ tool and the python package pre-commit_ and execute the following command in the root directory of your repository:
+To do this, install the clang-format_ tool and the Python package pre-commit_ and execute the following command in the root directory of your repository:

 .. code-block:: bash